LDalby/mapping-methods/draft.md

 The overall process follows these steps:
 + Convert vector to raster maps where the map has:
     * Value 1 where the feature is absent.
-    * Where the feature is present it gets a value corresponding to the layers ranking in the following stacking (see below).
+    * Where the feature is present, it gets a value corresponding to the layers ranking in the following stacking into thematic layers (see below).
-+ Combine individual raster maps in theme maps (e.g., various road types, paths and railway tracks in a transportation theme)
++ Combine individual raster maps in theme maps (e.g., various road types, paths and railway tracks in a transportation theme).
+The stacking order of the individual layers within a theme is determined by the value in the raster where the feature was present.
 + Stack the themes in a reasonable order (i.e. roads on top of fields etc.).
-This is determined by the value of layers, where higher values stack on top of lower ones.
-(NB: ikke kun; det gælder mere inden for hvert tema.
-Vi styrer også den relative værdi af temaerne, når mosaikken sættes sammen)

 ## Input data